element-doo/ekade/code/python/email_checker/README.md

 Stop the server with Ctrl-C (SIGINT) or SIGTERM, to make it cleanly reap the children.

+## The API

+To check the validity of the email, send a POST request to `/api/v1/check/` with a single field: `email`.
+The response will be either 200, which indicates a valid email, or 400, which indicates an invalid email.

+Example:

+    curl -F 'email=foo@bar.com' http://localhost:8000/api/v1/check/

+Response:

+    {"status": "valid"}

+JSON requests are also valid:

+    curl -H 'Content-Type: application/json' -X POST \
+        -d '{"email":"foo@bar.com"}' http://localhost:8000/api/v1/check/

 ## Tests

 The component has 100% test coverage.
 To run the tests, type: